jjg/rain-psp/software/README.md

 RAIN-PSP uses a custom keyboard with a [PLANCK]() layout.
 The keyboard is constructed from CHERRY-MX Blue switches wired into a matrix and connected directly to the Raspberry Pi ZeroW head node (connection details are covered in the [hardware README](../hardware/README.md)).

+### QMK Kernel Module

+The current implmentation uses a modified version of the [QMK Kernel Module](https://github.com/qmk/qmk_kernel_module) project.
+This code lives in the [qmk_kernel_module](./keyboard/qmk_kernel_module) directory.
+This consists primarilly of a modified Makefile and a keyboard overlay specific to the RAIN-PSP keyboard.

+Building this is currently somewhat complicated and discussed at length in [the journal](https://code.jasongullickson.com/jjg/rain-psp/src/branch/main/journal.md#11262021).
+It involves rebuilding the Linux kernel among other things so I'm hoping to avoid making people do this but I haven't decided on the best way to go about that.

 ### matrix-keyboard kernel driver

 Originally, the keyboard was driven by the `matrix-keyboard` kernel driver using a custom device tree overlay.
 This code can be found in the [matrix-keyboard](./keyboard/matrix-keyboard) directory.